-Stephanie Jamison Senior Managing Director Global Resources Industry Practices Chair and Accenture Sustainability Services Lead stephanie.a.jamison@accenture.com in @stephanieajamisonaccenture utilities, chemicals, natural resources, and energy industries, as well as Accenture's global Sustainability Services leader.
+Stephanie Jamison Senior Managing Director Global Resources Industry Practices Chair and Accenture Sustainability Services Lead stephanie.a.jamison@accenture.com in @stephanieajamisonaccenture

+Stephanie is Accenture's global Resources industry practices chair, which includes the utilities, chemicals, natural resources, and energy industries, as well as Accenture's global Sustainability Services leader.
 In these roles, and as a member of Accenture's Global Management Committee, Stephanie has responsibility for helping Accenture's clients reach their net-zero targets and broader sustainability goals.